-Ideally, if you were keeping Bettas and Neon in the same tank, the ideal temperature for both Fish would be 78° and 80° F
+Ideally, if you were keeping Bettas and Neon’s in the same tank the ideal temperature for both Fish would be 78° and 80° F

 The next thing to consider is the pH level in your tank.

-Bettas prefer a neutral pH with an ideal range between 6.5 and 7.5. and Neon can live happily with a pH range of 5 to 7.5.
+Bettas prefer a neutral pH with an ideal range between 6.5 and 7.5. and Neon’s can live happily with a pH range of 5 to 7.5.

-With that out of the way, let’s discuss it in more detail.
+With that out of the way, let’s get into the discussion in more detail.

 Neon’s And Bettas – Are They Even Compatible?